Steph-crown/Steph-crown/README.md

 ## Hey, It's Stephen.

-I am a **software engineer** with the keen instincts of _Sherlock Holmes_.
-I scrutinize the digital landscape with the precision of a detective 🕵🏻.
-I craft intuitive user interfaces and solve complex challenges, approaching each project as a captivating mystery to unravel.
-My mission is to create beautiful digital experiences that leave no enigma unsolved.
+I'm a software engineer with over 5 years of experience.
+I love building cool and useful digital products.
+I'm a problem-solver and enjoy finding clever and simple ways to make things work well for users.
+I can work on all parts of a software project, from the user interface to the inner workings.
+My goal is to create well-built systems that people love to use.
+I'm always learning new things, and I'm especially interested in machine learning, artificial intelligence, and the Internet of Things.

 I write articles, text-based courses, and build software applications.